Shubhankar-12/quizzy-backend/README.md

 # Quizzy Backend

 Welcome to Quizzy Backend!
 This Node.js application serves as the backend for a quiz-related platform, providing user authentication, question management, and user statistics.
-Utilizing various packages such as bcryptjs, cookie-parser, cors, dotenv, express, express-async-handler, jsonwebtoken, and mongoose, it offers a robust foundation for your quiz application.
+Utilizing various packages such as bcryptjs, cookie-parser, cors, dotenv, express, express-async-handler, jsonwebtoken, and mongoose, it offers a robust foundation for the quiz application.

 ## Installation